nsnkuebe/CS3520-Project/ISA Specification.md

 ## 4. Instruction Encoding Summary ##
 The encoding follows a regular RISC structure to simplify the datapath and control unit.
-●	Instruction Sizes: 32-bit (Base/Custom) and 16-bit (Compressed).
+●	Instruction Sizes: 32-bit (Base/Custom) and 16-bit (Compressed).<br>
-●	Register Fields: 5 bits are used to address any of the 32 GPRs.
+●	Register Fields: 5 bits are used to address any of the 32 GPRs.<br>
 ●	Regularity: The Opcode is consistent across all 32-bit formats.
 Destination registers (Rdest) are consistently found in the same bit positions, reducing complexity in the instruction decoder.

 32-bit R-Type Format (e.g., ADD, MAC_D32)